jrspinella/pe-backstage-azure-workshop/docs/Federal/Trainee/workshop.md

 - [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli) installed on your machine
 - [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) installed, this will be used for deploying the resources on Azure

-Once you have set up your local environment, you can clone the Hands-on Lab Platform engineering for Federal repo you just forked on your machine, and open the local folder in Visual Studio Code and head to the next step.
+Once you have set up your local environment, you can clone the Hands-on Lab Platform engineering with BackStage repo you just forked on your machine, and open the local folder in Visual Studio Code and head to the next step.

 ## 🔑 Sign in to Azure